-We have now decided that our annual conference ‘Life, Time and Eternity’ will be online only.
+We have now decided that our annual conference ‘Life, Time and Eternity’ will be online only and run from Friday 7th to Saturday 15th May 2021.
 It is too risky to try to plan a blended conference this year.
 We hope to return to Woodbrooke in April 2022.

 We have six speakers.
 They are: